Tanja La Croix: Music career

 In the summer of 2010 DJ Tanja La Croix became the musical ambassador of the Street Parade in Zurich; Switzerland's biggest techno festival.
 As the music ambassador, she was mixing the official Street Parade compilation, which reached number 2 of the Swiss Compilation Charts and she performed on her own Love Mobile.

 In 2011 Tanja La Croix first launched her new single «Hard to Handle» feat.
 Andy P. and the remix by Nicky Romero.
 In April the same year, she released her fourth compilation «House Kiss», which entered immediately at number 11 on the Swiss Compilation Charts.
-Beginning of 2011, she became testimonial of the luxury car brand Mercedes Benz Switzerland an produced the soundtrack of the new Mercedes campaign called «Star».
+Beginning of 2011, she became testimonial of the luxury car brand Mercedes Benz Switzerland and produced the soundtrack of the new Mercedes campaign called «Star».
 At the moment many other brands like Eyezone, G-Shock and Hairstylist Carlo are sponsoring her.
 This year she received the Swiss Nightlife Award in the category "DJ Publikumspreis".

 Her recent most important performances include the collaboration with the Haut-Couture-Channel Fashion TV as well as DJ-Sets at BMC Club (Mallorca), Space (Mykonos), We are Family (Moskau), C-Bar (Dubai), Jimmy’z (Monaco), Club Take Five at the FIS ski race (Kitzbühl), Mercedes-Benz CSI (Zurich), White Club (Beirut), Sottovento Club (Porto Cervo), Nikki Beach (Marbella), Pura Vida (Ibiza) or at the official Red Bull Formula 1 After party in Valencia.